httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ### The Accept-CH-Lifetime header field {#accept-ch-lifetime}

-Servers can ask the client to remember an origin-wide Accept-CH preference for a specified period of time to enable delivery of Client Hints on all subsequent requests to the origin, and on subresource requests initiated as a result of processing a response from the origin.
+Servers can ask the client to remember an origin-wide Accept-CH preference for a specified period of time to enable delivery of Client Hints on all subsequent requests to the origin ({{RFC6454}}), and on any requests initiated as a result of processing a response from the origin.

 ~~~ abnf7230
   Accept-CH-Lifetime = #delta-seconds